-Big pike are rarely far from their next meal, either waiting in ambush or holding prey into a feature to attack at will.
-Understanding the behaviour of river pike will greatly improve catch rate.
+Understanding the behaviour of river pike will greatly improve your catch rate and big pike are rarely far from their next meal, either waiting in ambush or holding prey into a feature to attack at will.

 They much prefer to sit in slack water alongside the main flow to pick off passing prey which are caught in the turbulence.

 Drops-offs provide good river habitat, where the pike can lay at the bottom of the ledge to avoid the strong current but still be in the main river.

 River pike in particular, will not waste valuable energy chasing a small meal.
 The nourishment gained would be less than the energy exerted in catching it.

 This is why they are renowned for taking large baits in obvious preference to smaller ones in fast flowing rivers such as the Idle or Trent.

 I prefer to use whole mackerel, sardines and lamprey of at least a foot long and make up special traces for these larger baits.

 How to find big pike: spotting underwater features

 Rivers have many underwater features, which can be easily discovered by observing features above the water line and utilised to help you learn how to find big pike.